 - Registered as a counsellor/psychotherapist/psychologist (or mental health professional) in your local jurisdiction

-- Completed a full FOT training and be certified (or be a student working towards registration and certification)
+- Completed a full FOT training and be TIFI certified as a FOT

 If you fulfil this criteria, please join the discussion list and post a message asking for the submission link (see how to join the discussion list below).
 You will be asked to send practice details and a photo.
 Do not use the contact form page on the website.

 Members of IAFOTs can participate in a discussion list with participants who are interested in Focusing approaches to therapeutic practices.
 The discussion list is mostly made up of counsellors, psychotherapists, art therapists, social workers, and psychologists from around the world, but it may also include academics, researchers, philosophers and Focusing teachers interested in the therapeutic potential of Focusing and its wider philosophical underpinnings.